Terrencezzz/Twice-Treasured/items/report.md

 - feature: The user input will be converted to different kinds of Tokens, this will help Parser.

-- implementation: After we get the input from user, it will be converted into following Tokens; LOCATION, CATEGORY, NAME and IGNORE.
+- implementation: After we get the input from user, it will be converted into following Tokens; **LOCATION, CATEGORY, NAME and IGNORE**.
 The basic idea is to track the keyword, Every single type of token will have a checklist, after correct the typo of user input, if the key word is contained by one of the checklist, it will become that type of Token.
 If the key word doesn't contain by any of the checklist, it will become NAME.

 `Parser`